CZ-NIC/fred-docs/TypographicConventions.rst

 ---------------

 Authoring notes—or TODOs—usually hold suggestions for new topics or notes about pending improvements.
-The TODOs are visible in the text if their output is allowed in project configuration.
+The TODOs are visible in the text, if their output is allowed in project configuration.

 .. todo:: This is an authoring note.
-The TODOs are turned on.
+The TODOs are on.
+   :class: todo-backlog

-If you cannot see a green frame here, the TODOs are turned off.
+If you cannot see a green rectangle before this paragraph, the TODO output is disabled.

 Semantic markup overview
 ------------------------